EDIorg/ECC/meetings/README.md

 Duane Costa [16:39]
 off hand, i don't think so. really, all the checker can say is that the regex failed, but really no way of knowing how or why if quotes are used commonly, i suppose we could go the extra step of checking for them and issuing that the checker spotted this issue as part of the error message

+Note (mob): EML has a quoteCharacter, for CSV handling -- eg, you might choose to export a csv with all "string fields quoted". so it would impact every field, not just dates.
+Does the DML use the quoteCharacter? and if so, what for?
+Note (another one): move this to an issue, not an agenda item